On cycles in monotone grid classes of permutations: Well quasi-ordering in cyclic classes

 To show that $\pi^\gridded\leq \tau^\gridded$, we begin with an embedding that witnesses $\sigma_\pi^\natural \leq \sigma_\tau^\natural$, noting that the points in the singleton cells of $\sigma_\pi^\natural$ at the beginning and end (when they exist) must embed into the corresponding points in the singleton cells of $\sigma_\tau^\natural$.
 We now follow the process described above to embed successive points at the beginning and end of the coil decomposition of $\pi^\gridded$ into the corresponding points of $\tau^\gridded$.
 Since $a_\pi\leq a_\tau$, and $b_\pi\leq b_\tau$, we are guaranteed to embed all such points of $\pi^\gridded$ before we run out of points in $\tau^\gridded$.
 Thus, $\pi^\gridded\leq \tau^\gridded$, which completes the proof that $\C_N$ is well quasi-ordered.

-Since every $M$-indivisible permutation in $\C^\gridded$ is encoded using some matrix $N$, and since there are only finitely many possible matrices $N$, the set of all $M$-indivisible permutations in $\C^\gridded$ is contained in a finite union of well quasi-ordered sets $\C_N$.
-Consequently, $\C^\gridded$ is itself well quasi-ordered.
+Since every $M$-indivisible permutation in $\C^\gridded$ is encoded using some matrix $N$, and since there are only finitely many possible matrices $N$, the set of all $M$-indivisible permutations in $\C^\gridded$ is contained in a finite union of well quasi-ordered sets $\C_N$, and is thus well quasi-ordered.
 Lemma~\ref{lem-indiv-wqo} now gives that $\C^\gridded$ is well quasi-ordered.

 Finally the fact that $\C$ is well quasi-ordered now follows by observing that the mapping

 that removes the gridding (first considered in the proof of Lemma~\ref{lem-gridded-ungriddded-lwqo}) is order-preserving. \end{proof}